Meet the Family at Our Cornish Business - Trewithen Dairy

-In the early days the Clarkes had their own herd.
+Founded in 1976, the Clarkes had their own herd.
+In 1994, Rachel Clark started making the first batches of clotted cream, and so it began, the brand Trewithen Dairy was born.
 Bill and Rachel would bottle the milk once the children were in bed and deliver it early the next morning.
 They cooked the clotted cream themselves, in open trays and potted it by hand.
-Their customers loved all of the Cornish dairy goodness and soon the Clarkes were supplying more and more happy customers.
+Their customers loved all the Cornish dairy goodness, and soon the Clarkes were supplying more and more happy customers.

-By 2001 the milk bottling and cream making side of the business had become so successful that a big decision had to be made.
-To continue dairy farming or switch completely over to processing milk.
-It wasn’t an easy decision, but the family sold their herd and moved full time into producing milk, cream and, more recently, butter and yoghurt.
+By 2001, the milk bottling and cream-making side of the business had become so successful that a big decision had to be made.
+To continue dairy farming or switch entirely to processing milk.
+It wasn’t an easy decision, but the family sold their herd and moved full-time into producing milk, cream and, more recently, butter and yoghurt.

 Various sizes of cornish clotted cream The Clarke Family (1)